 7. Compare pricing and show trends over time with a multi-chart infographic template

 Charts are a great communication tool.
 Visualizing data can help your clients understand it much more clearly.

 This real estate infographic template incorporates multiple charts to depict a variety of data in a varied way.
 Different types of charts and graphs will make different types of data easier to understand.
 Variety also helps keep your readers engaged.

 For example, if you compare the best box office hits of 2017, a bar graph lets you quickly compare the average price for different types of homes.
 Meanwhile, a timeline can highlight pricing trends over time.

 8. Help your clients make smart decisions with a quick reference sheet infographic

 Good advice goes a long way, especially when it comes to building trust and rapport with clients.
 People are also more likely to remember the agents who’ve gone out of their way to be helpful.

-A simple list infographic can help you share tips, best practices and tools in a straightforward and easy to scan page.
-For example, this infographic uses a simple numbered list format to share useful real estate hacks:
+A simple list infographic can help you share tips, best practices and real estate tools in a straightforward and easy to scan page.
+For example, you could list the best real estate investments.
+Or, like in this infographic, use a simple numbered list format to share useful real estate hacks: